Making best use of medicines

 He Rongoā Pai, He Oranga Whānau is a wānanga for hauora kaimahi who work in Māori communities.
 It aims to improve knowledge and provide information to whānau about the safe and effective use of medicines and includes a component on rongoā Māori.

-From September 2015 our Whānau Ora Collective Memorandum of Agreement (MOA) partners will be running these wānanga in their rohe.
+From September 2015 our Whānau Ora Collective Memorandum of Agreement (MOA) partners have run these wānanga in their rohe.

 The Space to Breathe - childhood asthma pilot was developed to promote appropriate use of inhaled corticosteroids and self-management education in order to improve health outcomes for children with asthma and address ethnic disparities in morbidity.
 The pilot provided education and best practice decision support to health practitioners and families of children with asthma.